Frequently Asked Questions

 Will Disabled Parker ever release vinyl?

 It’s something we absolutely want to do in the future.
-Vinyl is expensive and requires large minimum orders, but as interest grows, we plan to explore vinyl editions for major albums like Obscura or Cherry Machine Deluxe.
+Vinyl is expensive and requires large minimum orders, but as interest grows, we plan to explore vinyl editions for major albums like Cherry Machine Deluxe.

 Is Disabled Parker ever going on a full tour?